Honey for infants: When can you feed honey to babies?

 Is honey healthy for babies?

 Honey may be used as a sweetener for babies older than 1 year.
-Its mild flavor is easy for little ones to enjoy, and it can be added to foods such as plain yogurt or vegetables to make them more palatable.
+Its mild flavor is easy for little ones to enjoy, and in small quantities, it can be added to foods such as plain yogurt or vegetables to make them more palatable.

 Honey may also be used as a cough suppressant for babies and toddlers over the age of 1 year old.
 Talk to your pediatrician to find out if this home remedy would work for your child.

 For babies older than 1 year, honey provides carbohydrates as well as some vitamins, minerals, and antioxidants — including small amounts of calcium, magnesium, and zinc.
 Honey is a sweetener, however, and should be consumed in moderation.
 Therefore, honey isn’t likely to be a significant source of nutrients in your child’s diet.

 Honey for infants: When can babies eat honey?

 Can babies between 6 to 9 months old eat honey?

 No, babies 6 - 9 months old shouldn’t eat honey.
 This includes raw, pasteurized, and cooked honey.
 Make sure to check food labels to ensure they are free of honey.